nschikora/next-storybook-coverage/README.md

 In this repository I set up nextjs, storybook, storybook test runner and storybook addon coverage according to their respective docs.
+Removing `"@storybook/addon-coverage"` from the addons array in `.storybook/main.ts` will fix the bug but obviously no coverage can be reported.

 To reproduce: